 Next, we crossed the sea to stop at the Kameni Volcano, where we jumped into the ocean and swam in to the warm, rust-colored hot springs water.

 After a delicious homemade meal of bread, salads, pasta, spicy chicken, and seafood stew, we had a last and final stop, snorkeling to our hearts’ content in the crystal clear sea.

 Even in August’s high season, we were lucky to have a very private excursion with only one other hilarious Aussie couple.
 Though the price is higher than what we’d typically spend on vacation excursions, it was a dreamy day that was perfect in every way.

 Tips on Booking a Santorini Boat Tour with Barbarossa Sailing

 What’s included : Roundtrip transport from your hotel, boat cruise, towels, snorkels, homemade meal, and unlimited wine / beer / soft drinks.

 Price : Rates vary by season—our price was 135€ per person before tip in the summer.

 Timing : The boat cruise goes for approximately 5 hours.
 The morning trip departs the port at 11 a.m., and the afternoon trip (sunset cruise) leaves at 4:00 p.m.

 What to wear : Sunscreen, sunglasses, and a hat are a must—the sun can get hot!
 Wear your swimsuit and something easy to slip out of, since you’ll be jumping in and out of the water.
 I wore a breezy maxi dress, which was perfect.
-However, swimming in the sulphurous water can stain your skin and clothes, so wear something dark that won’t stain (no white suits or dresses).
+However, swimming in the sulphurous hot springs water can stain your clothes, so wear something dark that won’t stain (no white suits or dresses).
 If you’re doing the sunset cruise, you may want an extra layer in case it gets windy.